ENCYCLOPEDIC ENTRY

 Organisms in food webs are grouped into categories called trophic levels.

-Detritivores and Decomposers
+and

-For example, grass in a forest clearing produces its own food through photosynthesis.
+For example, grass in a clearing produces its own food through photosynthesis.
 A rabbit eats the grass and then a fox eats the rabbit.
 When the fox dies, decomposers such as worms and mushrooms break down its body, returning it to the soil where it provides nutrients for plants like grass.

 Food webs are defined by their biomass—the energy in living organisms.
 Autotrophs, the producers in a food web, convert the sun's energy into biomass.
 Biomass decreases with each trophic level.
 There is always more biomass in lower trophic levels than in higher ones.